mjancarik/esmj-task/README.md

 ## API
 ### autoYield()
 Type: `() => Promise<void>`
 Method divide long task to new tasks if it is need.
-If autoYield logic is turn off returns immediately resolved Promise<void>.
+If `autoYield` method is called without set start point with `autoYieldStartPoint` method then the first call of `autoYield` method is `forceYield`.
+If autoYield logic is turn off then returns immediately resolved Promise<void>.

 ### forceYield()
 Type: `() => Promise<void>`